Sedeniono/ADO-History-Diff/README.md

 # Introduction
 The history tab of work items in Azure DevOps (ADO) shows only the old and new values of each field, without highlighting the actual changes within the field.
 This makes spotting the difference very hard for fields that usually contain a lot of text; most prominently, the standard "Description" field.
-This extension shows the full history of the work item of every field, while computing an appropriate diff for each one.
+This extension adds a new tab to work items that shows the full history of every field, while computing an appropriate diff for each one.

 The left image shows the default ADO history, while the right depicts the history as shown by the extension:
 Changes to the text are much clearer.